Home | About Us | Leadership

 Board of Directors

-Portrait of Sarah Gentry Tischler
+Sarah Gentry Tischler (President)

-Community Supporter – Williston
+Community Supporter – St. George

 The pace of life continues to accelerate, and the need to preserve and enhance meaningful and positive connections among all generations, but especially for our seniors, is critical.
 Serving on the Board of Age Well offers a unique opportunity to help raise up the quality of life for ‘those who raised us’!
 I am pleased to be able to apply my professional and non-profit experience in supporting this work, all at an exciting and transformative time for the organization.